gazpachu/joanmira/pages/blog/2022-06-12---why-i-left-gatsby-and-built-my-own-tiny-static-site-generator/index.md

 category: work
 ---

 > Software engineering is like aeronautical engineering.
-The least weight, the better.
+The less weight, the better.

 Sometimes, software engineers forget this simple premise about the weight of the code.
 We immerse ourselves in rabbit holes (or I should say JavaScript holes) that end up making our apps very bloated.
 With dozens and dozens of NPM packages, polyfills, helpers, overkill architectures, abstractions and more abstractions,...